-Regarding the industrial discharges, the main sectors with nutrient pollution have been reported (Annex 4 on industrial emission inventories, reference year: 2012) by the countries are the same as those of the organic pollution.
-In total, 11,400 tons per year nitrogen and 490 tons per year phosphorus were released in the reference year (Table 6).
-For the nitrogen, the chemical industry has the highest importance emitting almost 45% of the total discharges (Figure 13 left, last column).
-Besides this, waste and industrial waste water management, energy sector, and paper industry are remarkable contributors.
-In case of phosphorus, paper industry has the highest share with 39% (Figure 13 right, last column).
-Energy sector, chemical industry and waste and industrial waste water management sector are other significant industrial fields releasing phosphorus.
-The reported industrial emissions are relatively small in comparison to those of the urban waste water, only 14% (TN) and 4% (TP) of the waste water discharges are emitted via industrial facilities.
-Germany, Austria, Slovakia (TN), Romania, and Hungary (TP)produce the highest direct industrial emissions (Figure 13).
+Regarding the industrial discharges, the main sectors with nutrient pollution have been reported (Annex 4, reference year: 2010/2011) by the countries are the same as those of the organic pollution.
+In total, 4,700 tons per year nitrogen and 170 tons per year phosphorus were released in the reference year (Table 6).
+For the nitrogen, the chemical industry has the highest importance emitting almost 60% of the total discharges (Figure 14).
+Besides this, energy sector, metal industry and livestock farming are remarkable contributors.
+In case of phosphorus, metal industry is not relevant whilst all other sectors have significant proportions in the total discharge amounts.
+Again, chemical industry has the highest share with 30%.
+The reported industrial emissions are relatively small in comparison to those of the urban waste water, only 5% (TN) and 1% (TP) of the waste water discharges are emitted via industrial facilities.
+Releases from the chemical industry are mainly relevant in the upstream and middle countries (Figure 15), whilst food and paper industry become important downstream.
+Slovakia, Hungary and Romania produce the highest direct industrial emissions.